-Karen covers early education.
+Karen covers arts education, literacy, and early education.
 She is an award-winning writer who comes to EdSource after covering lifestyle, parenting, health, housing, education and the arts for the San Jose Mercury News.
 She is a four-time Pulitzer juror and her writing has appeared in the Los Angeles Times, Miami Herald, San Francisco Chronicle and Seattle Times.
 She has an MA in journalism and a BA in political science and dramatic art from UC Berkeley.

 All articles by Karen D'Souza

 Bolstered by Miami track record, Carvalho revamps LAUSD Primary Promise reading program

 Superintendent Alberto Carvalho knows from his experience in Miami what a successful reading program can do.
 His efforts to bring the same success to LAUSD has stirred some opposition.

 June 2, 2023

 Is the child care crisis escalating?